dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 # Neural Style Transfer

-In this notebook, we will try to answer the question "What CNN sees?" using [Cats vs Dogs Redux](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data) Competition dataset from kaggle.
-We will implement this using one of the popular deep learning framework <span class='yellow'>Keras</span> .
+In this notebook, we will try to answer the question "What CNN sees?"

-> All the codes implemented in Jupyter notebook in [Keras](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Vis%20CNN/vis_cnn_keras.ipynb) and [fastai](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Vis%20CNN/vis_cnn_fastai.ipynb).
+> All the codes implemented in Jupyter notebook in [Keras](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Style%20Transfer/style_transfer_keras.ipynb), [PyTorch](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Style%20Transfer/style_transfer_pytorch.ipynb) and [fastai](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Style%20Transfer/style_transfer_fastai.ipynb).

-> *All codes can be run on Google Colab (link provided in notebook).* [Awesome Tensorflow Library](https://github.com/PAIR-code/saliency/blob/master/Examples.ipynb) by PAIR Initiative, [Lucid](https://github.com/tensorflow/lucid) by Tensorflow, [Keras Vis Library](https://raghakot.github.io/keras-vis/) and [PyTorch](https://github.com/utkuozbulak/pytorch-cnn-visualizations).
-Try to use libraries instead of writing all the code from scratch.
-Not that it is bad practise.
-But we can see the same thing by standing on the the shoulder of giants (less work!).
+> *All codes can be run on Google Colab (link provided in notebook).*

 Hey yo, but how?